Ashley Alexiss Flaunts Hourglass Figure In Lacy Pink Bodysuit

 “What a gift from God!” exclaimed another devotee.

 The model also showed off her sultry side in another recent Instagram update from yesterday.
-She rocked a wet, oversized shirt and seemingly nothing underneath, although it was hard to tell for certain.
+She rocked a wet oversized shirt and seemingly nothing underneath, although it was hard to tell for certain.
 She stood with her right shoulder facing the camera and glanced over with a coy expression on her face.
 She wore her wet hair slicked back behind her shoulders and the drenched top clung to her curves.
 The shirt had a baggy fit and covered her derrière.